aWIPS Profiles

 Note

-The aWIPS Profile dashboard displays the following information:
+The aWIPS Profile dashboard displays this information:

 • Assigned WLCs: Shows the number of assigned wireless controllers to an aWIPS profile.